Kenimation/Layer-Comp/README.md

 * Support Adjustment Layer and Matte Layer
 * Multiple Mask control for each layer.
 * More than 10+ feature ndoes.
+* Control the effect value with the layer.
 * Copy and paste a layer or effects between two compositor.
 * Dynamic Search Box
 * Save and share your custom effects.